 The maximum size you will see in M.2 form factor is 4.33 x 0.84 inches.
 That means whether it is NVMe M.2 or the SATA M.2, both of them will obey this form factor.
 That is why you will not see any M.2 SSD more than the size of 110 x 22 mm.
 However, the port configurations can vary.
 And, yes, these two different SSDs come in different port types.
 Let’s discuss it below.

 Keep a thing in mind that not all M.2 ports are made only for NVMe.
 Some motherboards will have SATA-based M.2 ports however some will come with NVMe support.
-But, you should always beware of the ones that are support PCIe but not work with the NVMes.
+But, you should always beware of the ones that support PCIe but do not work with the NVMes.

 All the M.2 SATA SSDs will have their form factor written on their body.
 But, you can also check the type of port before buying it.
 It will have two small pin connectors on both ends with a bigger connector at the center.
 Let’s look at the image below for a better understanding.